vcserrano248/vcserrano248/README.md

 - 👋 Hi, I’m @vcserrano248
 - 👀 I’m interested in engineering, data analytics, storytelling, ML, structural optimization.
 - 🌱 I would like to know more about theoretical mathematics, sound engineering, quantum physics.
-- ✨ On my free time I like to read, doodle, learn french/german, music theory.
+- ✨ On my free time I like to read, doodle, learn french/german and music theory.
 - 📫 How to reach me vcserrano248@gmail.com

 <!---